biggestT/-G-It/README.md

 ## Introduction
 Git is, according to Susan Potter, in its structure not limited to exclusively manage source code history.
 A manufactured physical product could possibly, in a way not very different to source code, change after it has left the store.
 Just like source code, products can be considered to be "cloned" by customers when they are bought.
 Information about the product then diverges over time if it is damaged or reviewed by the customer who bought it.
 Later on the customer's version of the product history can converge with the manufacturer's updated version and create a merged version containing more information about the product.
 Could Git be used to manage this kind of dynamic product information?
 In which ways can Git be changed to better manage information about physical products?
 How could this kind of product repositories be used as a persistent ad for our belongings?

-##Why Use Version Control for Product Information?
+##Why Use Version Control for Product Life Cycle Information?

 >A version control system (VCS) usually has three core functional requirements, namely:
 >
 > - Storing content